 Connections Behavior Planning and Intervention welcomes Amanda Chastain, BCBA, for a webinar series on Acceptance and Commitment Training for Behavior Analysts!

-This page describes the fifth session in a longer series of webinars.
-To register for the full series (at a discount), click here.
+This page describes the first session in a longer series of webinars.
+To register for all 4 sessions of the ACT series, click here.

 Need more information?
 Click Here for the full list of dates and session-specific abstracts and learning objectives.